Experience the Natural Environment and our Scenic Water and Waterfront Trails.

 TRAIL PARKING AT KENT NARROWS

 The best place to park to access the Cross Island Trail is in the lots under the western or eastern sides of the Kent Narrows Bridge or in the public lots at the Chesapeake Heritage & Visitor Center.
 Take exit 41or 42 to access those lots.
+These lots do not allow overnight parking.

 HOW TO ACCESS THE TRAIL FROM OTHER POINTS ON KENT ISLAND